davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp-at-matchless-brooklyn-mar-24-2011.md

 ---
-title: Jimmy and The Wolfpack at Matchless, Greenpoint, Brooklyn.
+title: Jimmy and The Wolfpack played at Matchless, Greenpoint, Brooklyn.
 date: 2009-06-03T23:59:00.000Z
 summary: We played this bar several times.
 excerpt: We played this bar several times.